grandeljay/wordpress-mailjet-integration/README.md

     composer install --no-dev
     ```

+	or just `composer install` if you plan to contribute.

 2. Setup configuration

     Copy `/inc/config-example.php` to `/inc/config.php` and configure it (i. e. add your [Mailjet API key and secret](https://app.mailjet.com/account/api_keys)).